-Sr. Name of the Scheme Nature of the Scheme Investment Objectives Benchmark ## Plan Inception Date/ 1 Year Pe erformance Inception ormance Net Assets as NO. Scheme Scheme Objectives TT TT Allotment Scheme^ Benchmark Scheme ^ on March 31, 2024 (Rs. in Cr.)
-23 DSP Bond An open ended The primary CRISIL Regular 29-Apr-97 7.55% 7.44% 7.70% NA 213.89 Fund medium term debt scheme investing in debt and money market securities such that the Macaulay duration of the portfolio is between 3 years and 4 years (please refer page no. 33 under the section "Where will the Scheme invest" for details on Macaulay's Duration).
+Sr. Investment Benchmark Plan Inception 1 Year Pe rformance Inception Net Scheme Scheme Objectives ## Date/ Allotment Scheme^ Benchmark Scheme ^ Benchmark Assets as on March 31, 2024 (Rs. in Cr.)
+23 DSP Bond An open ended medium term The primary CRISIL Medium Regular 29-Apr-97 7.55% 7.44% 7.70% NA 213.89 Fund medium term debt scheme investing in debt and money market securities such that the Macaulay duration of the portfolio is between 3 years and 4 years (please refer page no. 33 under the section "Where will the Scheme invest" for details on Macaulay's Duration).
 A relatively high interest rate risk and moderate credit risk. investment objective of the Scheme is to seek to generate an attractive return, consistent with prudent risk, from a portfolio which is substantially constituted of high quality debt securities, predominantly of issuers domiciled in India.
 This shall be the fundamental attribute of the Scheme.
 As a secondary objective, the Scheme will seek capital appreciation.
 The Scheme will also invest a certain portion of its corpus in money market securities, in order to meet liquidity requirements from time to time.
-There is no assurance that the investment objective Medium Duration Debt A-III Index Direct 01-Jan-13 7.92% 7.44% 6.93% NA NA 145.56 of the Scheme will be realized.
-24 An open ended The primary objective Crisil Dynamic Gilt Index Regular 30-Sep-99 9.40% 8.64% 9.23% 8.66% 176.37 ('Erstwhile known as DSP Government Securities Fund') debt scheme investing in government securities across maturity.
-A relatively high interest rate risk and relatively low credit risk.
+There is no assurance that the investment objective of the Scheme will be Medium Duration Debt A-III Index Direct 01-Jan-13 7.92% 7.44% 6.93% NA 145.56 24 An open ended realized.
+The primary objective Crisil Dynamic Regular 30-Sep-99 9.40% 8.64% 9.23% 8.66% 176.37 ('Erstwhile known as DSP Government Securities Fund') debt scheme investing in government securities across maturity.
+A relatively high interest rate risk and relatively low credit risk. of the Scheme is to generate income through investment in securities issued by Central and/or State Government of various maturities.
 There is no assurance that the investment objective of the Schemes will be realized.
-Direct 01-Jan-13 10.01% 8.64% 8.28% 7.58% 579.02 25 DSP Savings Fund An open ended debt scheme The primary investment objective CRISIL Money Market A-I Regular 30-Sep-99 7.32% 7.51% 6.62% 7.13% 885.29 investing in money market instruments.
+Gilt Index Direct 01-Jan-13 10.01% 8.64% 8.28% 7.58% 579.02 25 DSP Savings Fund An open ended debt scheme The primary investment objective CRISIL Money Market A-I Regular 30-Sep-99 7.32% 7.51% 6.62% 7.13% 885.29 investing in money market instruments.
 A relatively low interest rate risk and moderate credit risk. of the Scheme is to generate income through investment in a portfolio comprising of money market instruments with maturity less than or equal to 1 year.
 There is no assurance that the investment objective of the Schemes will be realized.
 Index Direct 01-Jan-13 7.58% 7.51% 6.97% 7.02% 2,814.19